 An important part of all human interactions is emotion.
 The best way for a person to relate to brands is through personal connections and personal stories.
 If there is something that our brains love more than an image, it is an emotion.

 Focusing on marketing, we are always looking for a signal or something that indicates emotions in images, especially if they include people, which is why these are a great way to express positive emotions.

 7. We can understand visual information instantly

-If you want to understand an idea quickly, it is best to use an image, since we process it much faster than text.
-Studies showed that it takes us only 150ms (Neoman) for us to process an image.
+If you want to understand an idea quickly, it is best to use an image since we process it much faster than text.
+Studies showed that it takes us only 150ms (Neoman) to process an image.
 Understanding words, on the other hand, takes us much longer, even if you read fast.